practiceSocial MediaRight of PublicityMotion Picture &

-Now that we have a general basis for understanding force majeure clauses and the potential legal alternatives, over the next few days we will turn to the ways that they can affect specific types of entertainment and entertainment-related agreements, using the coronavirus pandemic as the case study example.
+Now that we have a general basis for understanding force majeure clauses and the potential legal alternatives, in the following articles, wel turn to the ways that they can affect specific types of entertainment and entertainment-related agreements, using the coronavirus pandemic as the case study for each example.

 Pfeiffer Law Corp is a Santa Monica, California firm that represents entertainment clients.